TOP

 Contributors and Detractors

-• For the quarter ended June 30, 2024, the Asia Sustainable Future Fund returned 3.14%, (I Acc USD) while its benchmark, the MSCI All Country Asia ex Japan Index, returned 7.3% over the same period.
+• For the year ended December 31, 2024, the Asia Sustainable Future Fund returned 3.60%, (I Acc USD) while its benchmark, the MSCI All Country Asia ex Japan Index, returned 12.51% over the same period.

-• On a country basis, the top three contributors to relative performance were India due to stock selection, the U.S. due to an off-benchmark allocation and Indonesia due to zero allocation.
-The top three detractors were China/Hong Kong, Taiwan and South Korea due to stock selection.
+• On a country basis, the top three contributors to relative performance were India due to stock selection, the U.S. due to an off-benchmark allocation and Thailand due to zero allocation.
+The top three detractors were Taiwan, China/Hong Kong and South Korea due to stock selection.

-• On a sector basis, the top three contributors to relative performance were consumer discretionary, financials and real estate due to stock selection.
-The top three detractors were information technology (IT), industrials and consumer staples due to stock selection.
+• On a sector basis, the top three contributors to relative performance were consumer discretionary, industrials and real estate due to stock selection.
+The top three detractors were information technology (IT), health care and financials due to stock selection.

 Outlook